Brickwood baronets: Brickwoods Brewery

 The Brickwood family had a long history in brewing, beginning in 1851 with an early brewery (the Cobden Arms Brewery on Arundel Street, Portsmouth) and then from 1891, formally under the name Brickwood & Co Ltd. Their principal brewery was constructed in 1902 in Portsmouth and was named the Portsmouth Brewery (itself closing in 1983).
 During the late 19th and early 20th century, the family firm acquired numerous local brewers in and around Hampshire.
-In 1974, the company change its name to Brickwoods Ltd. By the 1970s, the company owned a large brewing operation and 675 pubs which were sold to Whitbread in 1971 by Sir Basil Graeme Brickwood and family.
+In 1974, the company changed its name to Brickwoods Ltd. By the 1970s, the company owned a large brewing operation and 675 pubs which were sold to Whitbread in 1971 by Sir Basil Graeme Brickwood and family.

 Portsmouth Football Club

 John Brickwood (1852-1932) and six local businessmen met at 12 High Street in Old Portsmouth on 5 April 1898 to pool their resources to form Portsmouth Football Club.
 12 High Street was the office of John Edward Pink, John Brickwood's solicitor.
 Brickwood became the club's first chairman and oversaw the growth of the club until 1912 when the original Portsmouth Football Club was dissolved and reformed to clear large debts.
 Brickwood was succeeded as chairman in 1912 by George Lewin Oliver, a fellow founding director of Portsmouth Football Club.